Margaret Turek

 Instructor, Liturgy

-Christopher Carstens is director of the Office for Sacred Worship in the Diocese of La Crosse, Wisconsin; a visiting faculty member at the Liturgical Institute at the University of St. Mary of the Lake in Mundelein, Illinois; editor of the Adoremus Bulletin; and one of the voices on The Liturgy Guys podcast.
-He is author of A Devotional Journey into the Mass and A Devotional Journey into the Easter Mystery (Sophia), as well as Principles of Sacred Liturgy: Forming a Sacramental Vision (Hillenbrand Books).
-He lives in Soldiers Grove, Wisconsin, with his wife and eight children.
+Christopher Carstens directs the Office for Sacred Worship in the Diocese of La Crosse, Wisconsin; coordinates the Institute for Liturgical Formation at Christendom College; and directs Adoremus: Society for the Renewal of the Sacred Liturgy.
+He serves as a consultant to the USCCB’s Committee on Divine Worship, and he is author of A Devotional Journey into the Mass and A Devotional Journey into the Easter Mystery (Sophia), as well as Principles of Sacred Liturgy: Forming a Sacramental Vision (Hillenbrand Books).
+He and his family live in Soldiers Grove, Wisconsin.

-• Module 2: The Way of Praying the Mass
+• Module 6: Option 3: The Way of the Hours

 Dan Burke